jsenv/core/readme.md

 When code needs to be transformed, the project must contain a [babel config file](https://babeljs.io/docs/en/config-files).

-It's recommended to use the following babel plugins declared in `babel.config.cjs`
+It's recommended to use the following `babel.config.cjs`

 ```js
 module.exports = {